 - In The Walking Dead video game, after Carley gives Lily a "The Reason You Suck" Speech for making baseless accusations towards members of the group while trying to find out who betrayed them to the local bandits, they're interrupted by Kenny killing a nearby walker, leading to Lily pulling out her gun while everyone is distracted and then promptly shooting Carley in the face.

-- During Red vs. Blue: The Chorus Trilogy, in the middle of a heated argument between Wash and Tucker, with the Reds and Caboose watching on, right as they are about to erupt in a brawl, this trope happens, along with Tex's leitmotif, which means a whole load of ass kicking is about to wait, never mind, it's just Donut.
+- During Red vs. Blue: The Chorus Trilogy, in the middle of a heated argument between Wash and Tucker, with the Reds and Caboose watching on, right as they are about to erupt in a brawl, a gunshot rings out, along with Tex's leitmotif, which means a whole load of ass-kicking is about to— wait, never mind, it's just Donut.

-- In the Archer episode "Vision Quest", Archer fires his gun into the ceiling of the elevator when the others panic and start fighting.
-Reality Ensues due to the loud noise and confined space.
+- In the episode "Vision Quest", Archer fires his gun into the ceiling of the elevator when the others panic and start fighting.
+Surprisingly Realistic Outcome ensues due to the loud noise and confined space.

-- In Star Wars Resistance, Poe Dameron fires a shot from his blaster in the air to scare off some Kowakian monkey-lizards.
+- Star Wars Resistance: Poe Dameron fires a shot from his blaster in the air to scare off some Kowakian monkey-lizards.
 A lizard falls from the ceiling, dead.

 - This Is America, Charlie Brown: In "The Building of the Transcontinental Railroad", one of the saloon patrons does this when harmonica player Spike gets carried away with his dancing.

-- In the second episode of Ugly Americans, to get the others' attention, Mark Lilly fires a gun that Leonard gave him into the air.
+- Ugly Americans: In the second episode, to get the others' attention, Mark Lilly fires a gun that Leonard gave him into the air (killing a manbird in the process).
 He follows this up with, "Sorry.
 I've been waiting to do that all day."